-The current conflict between Ukraine and Russia has created volatility in the global capital markets and is continuing to have further global economic consequences, including disruptions of the global supply chain and energy markets.
+The current conflict between Ukraine and Russia, and recent Middle East conflict have created volatility in the global capital markets and is continuing to have further global economic consequences, including disruptions of the global supply chain and energy markets.
 Any such volatility and disruptions may have adverse consequences on us or the third parties who operate in Europe on whom we rely.
 If the equity and credit markets deteriorate, including as a result of political unrest or war, it may make any debt or equity financing more difficult to obtain, more costly or more dilutive.